zLukas/retro-pi/README.md

-# retro-pi
+# Retro-Pi
-Raspberry pi zero retro setup that mimics old fashion retro computers, Project aims to create a retro-style computer using a Raspberry Pi Zero.
-The setup includes custom hardware components, such as a 3D-printed case and 3 party components like LCD display.
+Project aims to create a retro-style computer using a Raspberry Pi Zero.
+The setup includes custom hardware components, such as a 3D-printed case and 3rd party components like LCD display.

 <p align="center">